Whatcha Unpackin?

-"Whatcha Unpackin?" is the first episode of the eleventh season of RuPaul's Drag Race.
+"Whatcha Unpackin?" is the first episode of the eleventh season of the American television series RuPaul's Drag Race.
 It originally aired on February 28, 2019.
+The episode's main challenge tasks contestants with creating outfits from materials belonging to former competitors.
 Miley Cyrus is a guest judge.

-Silky Nutmeg Ganache wins the episode's mini-challenge, and Brooke Lynn Hytes wins the main challenge.
-Soju is eliminated from the competition after placing in the bottom two and losing a lip-sync against Kahanna Montrese to Cyrus' "The Best of Both Worlds".
+Brooke Lynn Hytes wins the main challenge.
+Soju is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Kahanna Montrese to Cyrus' song "The Best of Both Worlds".

+The episode earned director Nick Murray a nomination in the Outstanding Directing for a Reality Program category at the 71st Primetime Emmy Awards and American fashion designer Zaldy a nomination in the Excellence in Variety, Reality-Competition, Live Television category at the 22nd Costume Designers Guild Awards.

 Episode

-Mini-challenge

 Silky Nutmeg Ganache wins the mini-challenge.

+Brooke Lynn Hytes wins the episode's main challenge.

 Fourteen new contestants enter the Werk Room.
-Vanessa Vanjie Mateo, who was eliminated first in the season 10, returns to compete again.
-RuPaul enters and welcomes the contestants.

-For the first mini-challenge, the contestants do a photo shoot with former Drag Race competitors.
+Vanessa Vanjie Mateo, who was eliminated first in the tenth season, returns to compete again.
+RuPaul enters and welcomes the group, then reveals the mini-challenge, which tasks contestants with participating in a photo shoot with former Drag Race competitors.
 The pairs are: